If you use rucking for personal physical fitness or for military training, you need good boots.

 Also AR 670-1 Compliant, but cheaper.

-- An EVA midsole and outsole move naturally with your foot while providing plush shock absorption
+- COMFORTABLE FIT: Constructed with an EVA midsole and outsole that move naturally with your foot

 People also like the Oakley Mens Light Assault Boot (Buy on Amazon).